ethicalhackingplayground/mailsploit/README.md

 > python mailsploit.py

-* You will be prompt to type paste in a link, to do this, just upload it to a free file hosting server and copy the link
+* You will be prompt to type paste in a link, to do this just upload it to a free file hosting server, copy the link.

 * Heres a free file hosting server. https://nofile.io/